tnakamot/plot-dst/README.md

 This is a python tool to plot Dst (Disturbance Storm-Time) index.

-## What id Dst index?
+## What is Dst index?

-The Dst index represents variation of the horizontal components of the geomagnetism at mid-latitude region.
+The Dst index represents variation of the horizontal components of the geomagnetism at the dipole equator on the Earth's surface.
-It is one of the geomagnetic indices that determine the strengh of solar flares.
+It is one of the geomagnetic indices that represents the strengh of solar flares.
-When the solar flare happens, it tends to decrease the horizontal components of the geomagnetism at the Earth's surface.
+When a solar flare happens, it tends to decrease the horizontal components of the geomagnetism at the Earth's surface.
 The maximum drop of the Dst index since 1957 was observed on March 14, 1989, which was -589 nT.

 This index is determined based on the geomagnetism observations at the following four observatories: